liz-barnes/bear-watcher/README.md

 ![](http://g.recordit.co/9OI4LassSC.gif)

 ## How magic was made
 The form and bear cards were made possible by Boostrap components.
-Jquery methods were used to make this site functional.
+Jquery methods and event listeners were used to make the form and button functional.